MafaldaSFerreira/physalia_adaptation_course-2024/05_day5/Tutorial_Day5_FunctionalAnn.md

 # Day 5.
 Functional annotation of candidate loci for adaptation <!-- omit from toc -->

-Today, we will explore SNP annotation to see if they fall on genes of known function, and evaluate the distribution of outlier SNPs across exons, introns, regulatory regions, etc. We will also look at the annotation of repeats and transposable elements and compare that to our CNV detection.
+Today, we will explore annotation of SNPs to see if they fall on genes of known function, and evaluate the distribution of outlier SNPs across exons, introns, regulatory regions, etc. We will also look at the annotation of repeats and transposable elements and compare that to our CNV detection.

 ## Table of contents <!-- omit from toc -->
 - [Getting started](#getting-started)